averycrespi/vtt-bridge/README.md

 With the click of a button, you can:

 - Attack with weapons
-- Cast cantrips and spells (_WIP_)
+- Cast cantrips and spells
 - Roll ability scores, initiative, saving throws, skills, and tools
-- Use actions, bonus actions, reactions, and features
+- Use actions, bonus actions, features, and reactions

 Advanced features: